darc28hy/k6-template/README.md

 ## Writing own tests

 House rules for writing tests:
-- The test code is located in `tests` folder
+- The test code is located in `./tests` folder
 - If static files are required then add them to `./assets` folder.
-Its content gets copied to the destination folder (`dist`) along with compiled scripts.
+Its content gets copied to the destination folder (`./dist`) along with compiled scripts.

 ### Transpiling and Bundling